uhlerlab/spatialfusion-analysis/README.md

 If you use SpatialFusion-Analysis in your work, please cite:

-Yates J, Shavakhi M, Choueiri T, Camp S, Van Allen EM, Uhler C. SpatialFusion: A lightweight multimodal foundation model for pathway-informed spatial niche mapping. *bioRxiv*.
+Yates J, Shavakhi M, Choueiri T, Camp S, Van Allen EM, Uhler C. SpatialFusion: A lightweight multimodal framework for pathway-informed spatial niche mapping. *bioRxiv*.
 2026. doi:10.64898/2026.03.16.712056

 ---